essoen/essoen.github.io/content/blog/2022/rethinking-agile.md

 Leopold describes three time traps in the upstream processes:

 1. The annual budget created batch sizes that were too large, i.e. what's committed in the budget is more than the teams can deliver.
-If what's to be built is decided a year ahead, agility is not pssobløe The longer one collects ideas, the lower the possibility of agility.
+If what's to be built is decided a year ahead, agility is not possible.
+The longer one collects ideas, the lower the possibility of agility.
 To increase reaction time to market needs, you need a new budgeting process.
 Leopold suggests a monthly review and possible replenishment of money.
 2. Colleagues as suppliers, i.e. if the IT department is considered a supplier that limits the possibility of a positive relationship.
 This means that we do not have one large process of estimates and approvals like you would see with an external contractor.
 3. Making an estimate for something that must be done anyway, i.e. doing estimates for things that the company is legally bound to do anyway.